tsinghua-cel/Staircase-Attack/README.md

 ===========Start Byzantine validators===========
 ```

-* Check if all clients are start correctly.
+* Check if all clients are starting correctly.
 ```shell
 ps -ef
 ```
-If you see this, you can wait and enjoy!!!
+If you see this, you can wait and enjoy it!!!
 ```shell
 root     2873829       1  0 15:09 pts/3    00:00:04 ./geth --http --http.api eth,engine --datadir=gethdata --allow-insecure-unlock --unlock=0x123
 root     2873875       1 12 15:09 pts/3    00:00:56 ./beacon1/beacon-chain --datadir=beacon1/beacondata --min-sync-peers=0 --genesis-state=genesi